vippsas/vipps-recurring-api/vipps-recurring-api.md

 Recurring with variable amounts offer merchants a way to charge users a different amount each interval, as long as the amount is lower than the user's specified max amount.

+To create a variable amount agreement, use the `VARIABLE` type in `Pricing`.
+With `VARIABLE` pricing, you no longer specify a price, but a `suggestedMaxAmount` for the user.
-Instead of setting a price when drafting a new agreement, the new `suggestedMaxAmount` field is set to what the maximum price could be each interval.
+This field should be set to what the maximum price could be each interval.
-`suggestedMaxAmount` is then presented to the user when accepting an agreement, as a suggestion that indicates the maximum price that could potentially be charged within each interval.
+This `suggestedMaxAmount` is presented to the user together with a list of auto generated  amount suggestions that is created by Vipps.
+The `suggestedMaxAmount` is however pre-selected for the user.

 The user chooses a max amount themselves when accepting the agreement, but we recommended the user to choose the same amount as `suggestedMaxAmount`.
 The max